sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_compile.md

 docker build -t rtk_everywhere_firmware --progress=plain --no-cache .
 ```

+Building the Image is slow, taking several minutes.
+But you should only need to do it once - unless you make any changes to the Dockerfile.

 ### Compile the firmware by running the Image

 In Docker Desktop, in the Images tab, you should now be able to see an Image named `rtk_everywhere_firmware`.
 We now need to Run that image to compile the firmware.
-Click the triangular Run icon under Actions.
+Click the triangular Run icon under Actions:

 ![Docker image ready to run](./img/CompileSource/Docker_Image.png)